Some new perspectives on d-orthogonal polynomials: Basic background

 \begin{definition} \cite{Maronid,Maroni2} A sequence of monic polynomials $\left\{ P_{n}\right\} _{n\geq 0}$ is said to be a $d$-orthogonal polynomial sequence, in short a $d$-OPS, with respect to the $d$-dimensional vector of linear forms $\mathcal{U}=\left( u_{0},...,u_{d-1}\right) ^{T}$ if

-for each $0\leq r\leq d-1.$ \end{definition}
+for each $0\leq t\leq d-1.$ \end{definition}

-The first and second conditions of (\ref{B5}) are called respectively the d-orthogonality conditions and the d-regularity conditions.
-In this case, the d-dimensional form $\mathcal{U}$ is called regular.
+The first and second conditions of (\ref{B5}) are called respectively the $d$-orthogonality conditions and the $d$-regularity conditions.
+In this case, the $d$-dimensional form $\mathcal{U}$ is called regular.
 Notice further that if $d=1$, then we meet again the notion of ordinary orthogonality.